sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The type of identifier used for the subject.
 In order to support multiple type of identifiers in an interoperable way, the type of identifier used for the identifier in `sub` is explicitly included.
 The value of the `sub_id_type` MUST be a URI.

 acr
 > REQUIRED.
 The LoA the End-User was authenticated at.
 MUST be a member of the `acr_values` list from the authentication request.
-See Authentication Context for more details.
+See also [Section 5.7](#authentication-context).

 nonce
 > REQUIRED.
 MUST match the `nonce` value that was provided in the Authentication Request.